Finance Lessons for Your TeenSubmitted by Eric Nichols, ChFC, AIF® | Empowering Your Financial Future on July 19th, 2022

 For many teens, money is seen as a means to an end.
 What money can provide— entertainment, clothes, food, etc.— is their payoff.
 If your family is cutting back, it may be a good chance to turn your teen’s motivators into lessons about personal financial management.

 Get Them On Board

-Teens have a stake in the family’s financial picture so it is important to communicate to them the family’s goals (especially as they relate to the teen), the current situation, what has changed and why, and their role in the new financial plan.
-It doesn’t necessarily mean that what they have been enjoying will suddenly stop.
-Rather, they need to become more accountable for their expenditures and begin to gain a sense of satisfaction from smart financial management.
+Teens are a part of your family’s financial picture, so it’s important to keep them informed on your family’s financial goals (especially if they directly impact your teen), the current situation, if things have changed and why, and their role in the financial plan.
+Be clear that this doesn’t mean that what they enjoy will suddenly stop; rather, they should aim to be more accountable for their expenses and work to build an appreciation for financial management.

-- Have them develop a budget based on their priorities and other goals.
-Some teens are looking ahead to be able to buy a car or finance a trip.
-Their savings for future needs or wants should be a part of their budget.
-Both the expenditure side of their budget and the revenue side should be negotiated to the point where everyone signs off on it.
+- Ask them to develop a budget based on their needs and goals.
+If your teen is looking at a bigger goal like buying a car or financing a trip, saving for their future needs should be a part of their budget.
+Both the expenditure and revenue sides of their budget should be discussed so everyone is on the same page.

-Teens are adults in training and, given the opportunity, they will demonstrate increasing amounts of responsibility and a penchant for smart financial management.
-Certainly they can be motivated by their own wants and needs, however, when they begin to see the vital role they play as part of the family financial picture, they may surprise you and exceed your expectations.
+Teenagers are adults in training, and if given enough opportunities, will become more responsible and may even enjoy smart financial management.
+While they can be motivated by their own wants and needs, if they understand the vital role they play in your family’s financial picture, they may even exceed your expectations.